ans-group/docs.ukfast.co.uk/source/webcel/ssl.md

 That being said, requests will still appear as though they originated from the Webcelerator - with the actual client IP being passed under the `X-Forwarded-For` header.

-While this has a small performance overhead from the two encryption steps, this is negligable on modern hardware, and the benefit of having the WebCelerator as a "drop-in" solution to caching static content on your site outweighs this in most instances.
+While this has a small performance overhead from the two encryption steps, this is negligable on modern hardware, and the benefit of having the Webcelerator as a "drop-in" solution to caching static content on your site outweighs this in most instances.